 Exploring the feasibility of purchasing carbon offsets to counter greenhouse gas emissions associated with university air travel.

-|2||Continue to replace aging Physical Plant vehicles with low-emission vehicles.|
+|2||Continuing to replace aging Physical Plant vehicles with low-emission vehicles.|

-|4||Evaluating the most accurate method(s) to estimate greenhouse gas emissions associated with university business-related air travel.|
+|3||Evaluating the most accurate method(s) to estimate greenhouse gas emissions associated with university business-related air travel.|

-Send us suggestions for green initiatives at email@example.com.
+Send suggestions for transportation initiatives to firstname.lastname@example.org.